Super Metroid has several, mostly dealing with the Giant Metroid (the adult form of the baby Metroid that imprinted on Samus in Metroid II).

 Which leads into Gandrayda's death.
 Gandrayda staggers back, losing control of her shapeshifting, and eventually settles into Samus' form.
 When Dark Samus appears, Samus doesn't even try to shoot Dark Samus this time.
 She knows that there's absolutely nothing she can do to save Gandrayda.
 All Samus can do is stand there, with a fist clenched in silent fury as Gandrayda dies.

 Prime 2 has couple in the form of logs, but one always stood out for me; a not-even-logged scan of a female Luminoth dead near a gate.
-The scan indicates she died of malnutrition, adding the note "She remained at her post even though she was starving to death."
+The scan indicates she died of malnutrition, adding the note "She remained at her post, despite the fact that she was starving to death."

 The final log of the GFS Tyr.
 They're damaged but manage a landing, everything's going fine, and then...
 "INCOMING!!
 They're closing in fast...
 I need backup...
 I need backup!!"
 Followed by fifteen seconds of horror as an army of Dark Splinters proceed to rip the Marines limb from limb.
 The true Tear Jerker comes at the end, though; as the log ends, Samus looks out at the crash site, shaking her head at the futility of their deaths, and then kneels next to Captain Exeter's body and closes his eyes through his broken visor.